 — Luke 17:7-10 NLT

-In Jesus' day, a servant did not have the rights of an owner, an heir, or a citizen.
+In Jesus' day, a servant did not have any significant rights.
 A servant had to do what pleased his or her master regardless of thanks or praise.
 A servant had no right to expect approval or commendation.
 When a servant worked hard and completed a long list of demands, there was no expectation of praise; that servant only did what was expected.
 Jesus is Lord, Master, and Savior.
 He has called us to follow and serve him.
-Of course the incredible blessing is that when we come to him as a servant, he welcomes us as a sister or brother and friend and, at the end of this life, will tell us "Come, ... inherit the Kingdom prepared for you from the creation of the world."
+Of course, the incredible blessing is that when we come to him as a servant, he welcomes us as a sister or brother and friend and, at the end of this life, will tell us "Come, ... inherit the Kingdom prepared for you from the creation of the world."

-Father, as I come and offer myself to your Son as a servant for his work and his glory, thank you for accepting me as your child and making me a sibling, a joint heir, with your precious Son and my Savior.
+Father, as I come and offer myself to your Son as a servant for his work and his glory, thank you for accepting me as your child and making me his sibling, a joint heir with your precious Son and my Savior.
 In his name, Jesus Christ the Lord, I pray.
 Amen.